dgw/yourls-dont-track-admins/README.md

 a plugin for YOURLS by dgw

-with contributions by fenuz (adding filters after other plugins loaded)
+with contributions by fenuz and ozh

 ## Description